rubin-dp0/dp1-sci-prep-seminars/solar-system/TNOs.md

 setting appropriate plot parameters rather than creating another column in the right-hand table.
 Start by clicking on the "+" sign on the left-hand panel to add a new chart.

 ### 2.5.
 In the "Add New Chart" pop-up window, select "Scatter" for the plot type.
 Enter "q/(1.0-e)" for the X-axis, and "e" for the y-axis.
-Increase the number of bins to 200 for both x and y to improve the resolution of the heatmap.
 Expand the "Chart Options" and set the titles and labels as below.
 Restrict the x-axis to ``30 < a < 100`` au.

 <img src="images/portal_tut03_step02a.png" alt="A screenshot of the plot parameters for the eccentricity vs. semimajor axis plot." width="400"/>